jawee/VsVim-wiki/Vim-undo-grouping-in-Insert-mode.md

 Reverse-engineered rules for Vim undo grouping in Insert mode, written for [Issue #1096](https://github.com/jaredpar/VsVim/issues/1096):

-I’ve experimented by typing in Insert mode, and I’ve come up with a simple set of rules that, as far as I can tell, correctly and completely predicts how Vim will group undos.
+I’ve come up with a simple set of rules that, as far as I can tell, correctly and completely predicts how Vim will group undos.
+I reverse-engineered these rules through experimentation and reading `undo.txt` in Vim’s help.
+I experimented by typing in Insert mode and then undoing that typing step by step.
+If you find that some behavior is missing, feel free to add it to this page.

 These actions continue a group:
 - just typing a character, like ‘a’ or ‘%’